AdobeDocs/journey-optimizer-learn.en/help/challenges/introduction-and-prerequisites.md

 ---
 title: Journey Optimizer challenges - Introduction and prerequisites
-description: Understand the basics of building a journey in the journey canvas.
+description: Challenges provide a scenario and the requirements needed to practice what you learned.
+Each challenge addresses a unique use case that you implement.
 feature: Journeys
 role: Admin
 level: Beginner